UB-Mannheim/charlottenburger-amtsschrifttum/README.md

 # Charlottenburger Amtsschrifttum
-This repository contains 26 pages of ground truth of the "Charlottenburger Amtsschrifttum" (1879–1919), which can be used for training or validation of OCR models.
+This repository contains 26 pages of ground truth from the collection "Charlottenburger Amtsschrifttum" (1879–1919), which can be used for training or validation of OCR models.

 ## Typeface class:
 Fraktur